bombaycyber/tjvz/README.md

 # tjvz

-A local, open-source recommendation system for focused reading.
+A local, open-source, customisable recommendation system for focused reading.

+## Anatomy

 1. Feed: You can follow two kinds of entities via RSS feeds: publications, and readers (who choose to broadcast their archives).
 The items in the feed are ordered according to the score computed by your local recommendation system.